-So, the internal search is the element of high importance to provide website visitors or app users with a good user experience.
-Make it intuitive, use the power of habits, consider the points above to improve the search experience of your user interface and strive for the good balance of search and all the other navigation.
+So, the internal search is an element of high importance to provide website visitors or app users with a good user experience.
+Make it intuitive, use the power of habits, consider the points above to improve the search experience of your user interface, and strive for a good balance of search and all the other navigation.
 And don’t forget to analyze the internal search result: they will tell you what the users need and look for on your resource.

 Here’s the set of articles on more aspects and best practices of user experience design.